Nonminimally coupled ultralight axions as cold dark matter

-The evolution of the scalar field equation of state $w_{\phi}$ is shown in Figure~\ref{fig:bg_3}.
+The evolution of the scalar-field equation of state $w_{\phi}$ is shown in Fig.~\ref{fig:bg_3}.
 In the figure, we switch from the full solution to the time-averaged solution at $a=10^{-5}$.
-We have tried to show the oscillations in $w_{\phi}$; for the actual solution, we switch to the time averaged solution at $\theta = \pi/2$, as discussed above.
-As follows from the discussion above, the minimally coupled scalar field starts as a cosmological constant with $w_{\phi} = -1$ while the non-minimally coupled scalar field has the equation of state, $w_{\phi} = 1/3$ (or it mimics radiation) during the initial phase, irrespective of the value of $\xi$.
-This radiation-like behaviour of a non-minimally coupled scalar field at early times can also be inferred from Eq.~(\ref{eq:w_phi_defn}).
-At early times, $y \ll 1$ and $\theta \ll 1$ (\S\ref{sec:Background_Initial_Conditions}).
-Further, using the fact that $\Omega_{\gamma}$ and $\Omega_{\nu}$ dominate other density parameters during the radiation-dominated era, $w_{\phi}$ becomes:
+We tried to show the oscillations in $w_{\phi}$; for the actual solution, we switch to the time-averaged solution at $\theta = \pi/2$, as discussed above.
+As follows from the discussion above, the minimally coupled scalar field starts as a cosmological constant with $w_{\phi} = -1$ while the nonminimally coupled scalar field has the equation of state, $w_{\phi} = 1/3$ (or it mimics radiation) during the initial phase, irrespective of the value of $\xi$.
+This radiationlike behaviour of a nonminimally coupled scalar field at early times can also be inferred from Eq.~(\ref{eq:w_phi_defn}).
+At early times, $y \ll 1$ and $\theta \ll 1$ (Appendix \ref{sec:Background_Initial_Conditions}).
+Further, using the fact that $\Omega_{\gamma}$ and $\Omega_{\nu}$ dominate other density parameters during the radiation-dominated era, $w_{\phi}$ becomes

-During intermediate times, the equation of state $w_{\phi}$ tends to $-1$ for the non-minimally coupled case also.
+During intermediate times, the equation of state $w_{\phi}$ tends to $-1$ for the nonminimally coupled case also.
 For $m_\phi \gtrsim H$, $w_{\phi}$ oscillates between positive and negative values, averaging to zero, for all the cases.

-\subsection{First Order Solution}
+\subsection{First order solution}